-Public register for Chelmsford
+Public register for Chelmsford - see page 22/23.

-Public register for Peterborough
+Public register for Peterborough - see page 22/23.

 If you are a student at ARU London campus you can check the public register for any of the London councils by visiting their websites.
 Find your local council here.